 - Import references saved as a text file (including PubMed, Web of Knowledge, Google Scholar via the EndNote Import filter)

-- Use Online Search (search Library catalogues).
-NOTE: RMIT University Library is not an option
+- Use Online Search (search Library catalogues including RMIT University Library )

 - ‘Cite While You Write’ with Microsoft Word by downloading the appropriate plug-in